junaid50905/learn-php-the-right-way/README.md

 ### heredoc

 - Heredoc is useful when we need to include a large block of text within our code that contains variable.
+- we can use variable in string (example: 3)
+- Supports escape sequences and special characters within the string.
     <!-- 1. the syntex of here doc -->
     ```php
     <?php